Upward communication: 6 lessons for every business that wants to thrive in 2022

 Making an employee feel valued will bring out the best in them.
 Which will only turn into greater motivation for the employee to evolve professionally.
 Let’s not forget that having aspirations is the engine that drives a person toward the best version of themself.

-It is also important to mention that, according to data, 77% of employees say that a strongly engaged culture enables them to do their best work.
+It is also important to mention that, according to the data, 80% of employees say that a strongly engaged culture enables them to do their best work.

 How is upward communication beneficial for companies?

-If you have good employees, one of the main objectives as a company should be to retain them in order to make sure your organization’s success continues.
+If you have good employees, one of your main objectives as a company should be to retain them to make sure your organization’s success continues.

 They deserve to be shown respect and gratitude because they have proven themselves of knowing how to accomplish their role with optimal results and in an optimized time frame.